j-imbo/tprando_jim/README.md

 # tptracker
 ## made by j_im
-An tracker tracker package for Twilight Princess Randomizer
+A tracker package for Twilight Princess Randomizer, for use with PopTracker or EmoTracker

-Usage: put zip or folder into ../packs
+Usage: put zip from releases into ../packs

-To match the tracker to your game settings, press the cog symbol in the top left and select the settings to match the following:
+To match the tracker to your game settings, press the cog symbol and select the settings to match the following:

 |||||
 |-|-|-|-|